Book Review of “Little Nothing” by Marisa Silver.

 Of course, what would a good fable be if it didn’t include some magical or fantastical elements?
 Silver gives us plenty of these, along with enough doses of reality to help us from disbelieving her overall concept.
 Add to this a plot that has an abundance of twists and turns that grab our attention and hold onto it from start to finish, but amazingly, never confuses us.
 Finally, she builds her characters with such love and affection that we cannot help but hope for a happily ever after ending.
 I will not reveal if Silver delivers this, but I will say that the conclusion of this novel was both unique and surprising.

 I’m sure you can tell by now that this novel essentially bowled me over.
 The writing, the characters, the plot, the language, the atmosphere and even the fantasy just came together in a harmonious symphony that was a joy to read.
 Obviously, I have to give this a full five out of five stars, and highly recommend it – even to non-fantasy readers.

-“Little Nothing” by Marisa Silver published by Blue Rider Press (Penguin Group), release date September 13, 2016 will be available from Amazon, Barnes & Noble, Kobo Books (USA, Canada & Australia), iTunes (iBook), the website eBooks.com, The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy) or from an IndieBound store near you.
+“Little Nothing” by Marisa Silver published by Blue Rider Press (Penguin Group), release date September 13, 2016 will be available (via these affiliate links) from Amazon, Barnes & Noble, Kobo Books (USA, Canada & Australia), iTunes (iBook), the website eBooks.com, The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy) or from an IndieBound store near you.
 I would like to thank the publishers for sending me an ARC of this novel via NetGalley in exchange for a fair review.